-- Every member of your group should send a thank you note-you can do that through the app. - Follow up on any unanswered questions that came up in the meeting.
+- Every member of your group should send a thank you note. - Follow up on any unanswered questions that came up in the meeting.
 Pass any questions you can't answer along to the Afterschool Alliance and we will follow up on your behalf.